 Director of Human Resources

 Katie graduated from Illinois State University with a Bachelor of Science degree in Occupational Safety.
 She joined the Naperville Park District in January 1996 as the Risk Manager and assumed the role of Human Resources Manager in January 2005.
 Katie became the Director of Human Resources in January 2011.
+She is a Certified Park and Recreation Professional (CPRP).

 Director of Planning